Ericsson/c3-ios-sdk/Documentation/README.md

 WebRTC is a technology that enables realtime peer-to-peer communication directly between browsers and other clients and services.
 It supports both audio & video calls as well as generic data transferring.
 If you want to know more WebRTC you can read [this](https://www.html5rocks.com/en/tutorials/webrtc/basics/) article, which covers the basics of WebRTC.

-All webrtc communication in C3Lib happens within a call, which are represented by the `C3Call` class.
+All webrtc communication in C3Lib happens within a call, which are represented by the `Call` class.
 A call always takes place between two users within the context of a room.
 A user can have multiple calls active at the same time, and there can also be multiple simultaneous calls between different users in a single room.

 ## Accessing the user's media devices

 The first step in setting up a call is to get access to the user's media devices, e.g. a built-in webcam.
-The are different ways to do this, but the most straightforward one is creating a `C3DeviceSource`.
+The are different ways to do this, but the most straightforward one is creating a `DeviceSource`.
 There are many different options that can be passed to a device source, but the default configuration is to ask for an audio and video stream.

 The sink property of the device source can be used to render the media stream to a UIView instance.
 The following function will ask the user for permission to use the camera and microphone, and then render it to a self-view video elements.
 In this case the video element should have the muted attribute set, otherwise we would play back the local audio and create a feedback loop.